lal-bahadur-pal/my-frist-repository/README.md

 # my-frist-repository
-this is my frist reposetrioy
+this is my frist reposetrioy.
 author-LAL BAHDUR PAL